-Scrub the playhead back and forth over the beginning of the clip to hear the siren just before her words.
+- 5 Shift-command scrub the playhead back and forth over the beginning of the clip to hear the siren just before her words.
 Scrub toward the beginning of the clip until you no longer hear the siren.
-That is where you will split the clip (around 01:01:36:14).
+That is where you will start an edit selection range (around 01:01:36:14). - In the upper half of the clip, drag an edit selection range from the playhead to the right just before the first word.
+Then press delete to remove the current edit selection range.